 Did you know that the first light bulb invented by Edison is still glowing!?!
 You can visit it in a museum.
 They employed 100’s of people to work on lightbulbs that break after a couple of months of usage.
 Surreal right?

 Now, most items are built for quick disposal, and they come with a significant environmental footprint.
-Buying better quality items makes more sense since you will look after it more.
+Buying better quality items makes more sense since you will look after them more.
 Yes, it might take a little more out of your pocket, but it will also last for life.
 The emotional value is what makes the pen or the watch more precious.

 Reducing the amount of waste one creates is easier said than done.
 I used to look into my fridge and be shocked by the amount of plastic packaging in there.
 It took some real adjusting, but it worked.
 We had to do our shopping at the local bulk food store, and to my surprise, some of the items were even cheaper?
 The big win is that you are putting fewer chemicals into your system when you buy organic.